 Parkinson's patients often have trouble walking and talking.
 Symptoms include slowness of movement, a loss of balance and slurred speech.
 With Parkinson's disease, "you may have a decreased ability to perform unconscious movements, including blinking, smiling or swinging your arms when you walk," the Mayo Clinic says.
 The symptoms are often worse on one side of the body.

-Approximately 1 million people in the United States have Parkinson's
+Approximately 1 million people have Parkinson's disease in the United States, according to the Parkinson's Disease Foundation

 .
 Men are more likely to get it than women, and it usually affects people over 50.

 What causes Parkinson's disease?

 Your body uses a chemical called dopamine to control movement, according to the National Institutes of Health.
 Dopamine is produced by neurons in the brain, which begin to die with Parkinson's disease.
 With fewer live cells, a dopamine deficit occurs, causing movement issues.

 Scientists don't know what exactly causes these cells to start to deteriorate but believe it's a combination of genes and environmental causes.
 About 15% to 25%

 of Parkinson's patients have a family member with the disease, the Parkinson's Disease Foundation says.

 In some cases, researchers have identified a single gene mutation that's passed from generation to generation, according to the Michael J. Fox Foundation

 .
 "Mutations in the LRRK2 gene are the greatest genetic contributor to Parkinson's disease discovered to date," the site states.
 But in most cases, the cause is probably a combination of gene mutations.